 Despite great efforts to support those in need, the refugee camps in Bangladesh are ill-equipped to deal with this sudden influx of people and camps are forced to run without basic shelter, food, water, or healthcare facilities.

-ActionAid Australia, in partnership with ActionAid Bangladesh and ChildFund, is supporting a women-led humanitarian response in Cox’s Bazar to protect the rights of women and children, and safeguard them against further trauma.
-Our response is focusing on linking child-friendly corners with Women Friendly Spaces, to ensure mothers can access information and support for themselves and their children.
-In addition, we are supporting women to access adequate nutrition and care for their sanitation and hygiene needs, including the provision of dignity kits.
-The Women Friendly Spaces are also working to prevent and respond to gender-based violence and abuse, and offering counselling to women who have experienced abuse or violence.
+ActionAid Australia, in partnership with ActionAid Bangladesh and ChildFund, supported a women-led humanitarian response in Cox’s Bazar to protect the rights of women and children, and safeguard them against further trauma.
+Our response was focussed on linking child-friendly corners with Women Friendly Spaces, to ensure mothers can access information and support for themselves and their children.
+In addition, we supported women to access adequate nutrition and care for their sanitation and hygiene needs, including the provision of dignity kits.
+The Women Friendly Spaces also worked to prevent and respond to gender-based violence and abuse, and offered counselling to women who experienced abuse or violence.

-ActionAid’s women-led humanitarian response to the Rohingya refugee crisis includes:
+ActionAid’s women-led humanitarian response to the Rohingya refugee crisis included:

 ● Provision of safe drinking water through the installation of wells in locations identified as safe and secure for women and girls